On this page:

 Offers a "Power of Relaxation" program, as well as nutrition, weight management, exercise, smoking cessation and stress management programs.

-Finding Voice Finding Voice is an organization of UM students dedicated to improving the campus environment for students with psychological disorders.
+Finding Voice is an organization of U-M students dedicated to improving the campus environment for students with psychological disorders.

-PULSE is a student-run, UHS-sponsored organization promoting health in residential communities.
+PULSE is a student-run, UHS-sponsored organization promoting health, wellness and social justice on campus.

 S.O.S.
 Community Services